Complete simultaneous conjugacy invariants in Artin's braid groups: Open problems and further work

 \bprb Is there an invariant, computable in comparable time, that does not depend on the order of the entries? \eprb

-Our invariant sets may be huge.
+Our invariants may be huge.
 In the one-dimensional case, there are the much better (essentially, equivalent) invariants of Ultra Summit Sets and Sliding Circuits.
-Our sliding cycling operation may be useful for defining and computing high-dimensional versions of these invariants.

-Dehornoy pointed out to us that some of the conditions in the definition of Garside groups, like Noetherianity assumptions, are often not needed to establish results about them.
-In particular, the normal form exists whenever one has a ``Garside family''~\cite{DDM13, DDGM}.
-Much that was done for Garside groups extends to Garside families, and it is natural to expect that our work can be extended to arbitrary Garside families.
+\bprb Is there a generalization of Ultra Summit Sets or Sliding Circuits to the high-dimensional setting? \eprb

+It is tempting to define, for example, decycling as left conjugation by the left lcm of all tails (or final factors) of all components.
+However, for large simultaneity $r$, the left lcm of all tails is, generically, $\Delta$.
+Thus, we conjugate (from the left) by the left lcm of all tails of elements where the supremum can be decreased (i.e., where the element is not in its summit set).
+Thus, our decycling is only defined for elements that are outside the (simultaneous) super summit sets, and they do not define simultaneous USS or sliding circuits in any direct manner.

-Finally, it is natural to consider potential applications of this work to cryptanalysis.
-As can be seen in Section~\ref{sec:red}, the reductions to the Search SCP provide highly biased instances.
+It is also natural to consider potential applications of this work to cryptanalysis.
+As we can see in Section~\ref{sec:red}, the reductions to the Search SCP provide highly biased instances.
 The dependency among the entries renders the invariants too large to be of any direct use.
-To this end, the invariants must be combined with heuristic shortcuts, like the ones in~\cite{HofSte03}.
+To this end, the invariants must be combined with heuristic shortcuts, like ones used earlier~\cite{HofSte03}.
+The \emph{Search} SCP has the following heuristic speedup: We compute $\LSSS(a)$ and $\LSSS(c)$ in parallel, until we find an element in the intersection.
+Heuristically, this has the potential to reduce the running time from $n:=\card{\LSSS(a)}$ to about $\sqrt{n}$.
+However, in our experiments we did not observe the expected speedup.
+An investigation of this phenomenon may help addressing Problem~\ref{prb:USS}.